cirosantilli/linux-kernel-module-cheat/README.md

     ./rungdb

+`O=0` is however an impossible dream, `O=2` being the default: <https://stackoverflow.com/questions/29151235/how-to-de-optimize-the-linux-kernel-to-and-compile-it-with-o0> So get ready for some weird jumps, and `<value optimized out>` fun.
+Why, Linux, why.

 ### Kernel module debugging

 Loadable kernel modules are a bit trickier since the kernel can place them at different memory locations depending on load other.